annaparlak/annaparlak.github.io/index.md

 &nbsp;

 Before coming to UC Davis I was a Postdoctoral Research Associate at the University of Oxford (2021 - 2022), a PhD student at the University of Warwick (2017 - 2021), and a MSc (2015 - 2017) and a BSc (2012 - 2015) student at the University of Gdańsk.
+I also have a BSc in biotechnology.

 ### Research interests